Linear Algebraic Structure of Word Senses, with Applications to Polysemy: Introduction

 \section{Introduction}

-represent the \textquotedblleft meaning\textquotedblright\ of a word as a real-valued vector.
-Their construction typically uses Firth's hypothesis that a word's sense is captured by the distribution of other words around it~\cite{firth1957a}.
-Classical {\em vector space models} (see the survey~\cite{turney2010frequency}) use simple linear algebra on the matrix of word-word co-occurrence counts, whereas recent neural network and energy-based models such as {\bf word2vec} use nonconvex optimization~\cite{mikolov2013distributed,mikolov2013linguistic}.
-Word embeddings are useful in many NLP tasks, and seem involved in understanding neural encoding of semantics~\cite{mitchelletal}.
+are constructed using Firth's hypothesis that a word's sense is captured by the distribution of other words around it~\cite{firth1957a}.
+Classical vector space models (see the survey by~\newcite{turney2010frequency}) use simple linear algebra on the matrix of word-word co-occurrence counts, whereas recent neural network and energy-based models such as { word2vec} use an objective that involves a nonconvex (thus, also nonlinear) function of the word co-occurrences~\cite{bengio2003neural,mikolov2013distributed,mikolov2013linguistic}.

-However, it has been unclear what embeddings represent when the word is polysemous, i.e., has multiple word senses.
-The monolithic approach of representing a word by a single word vector, with its inner information extracted only via inner product, is felt to fail in capturing this finer structure~\cite{griffiths2007topics,reisingermooney}.
+This nonlinearity makes it hard to discern how these modern embeddings capture the different senses of a polysemous word.
+The monolithic view of embeddings, with the internal information extracted only via inner product, is felt to fail in capturing word senses~\cite{griffiths2007topics,reisingermooney,iacobacci2015sensembed}.
+Researchers have instead sought to capture polysemy using more complicated representations, e.g., by inducing separate embeddings for each sense~\cite{murphytm12learning,huang2012improving}.
+These embedding-per-sense representations grow naturally out of classic Word Sense Induction or WSI~\cite{yarowsky1995unsupervised,schutze98,reisingermooney,di2013clustering} techniques that perform clustering on neighboring words.

-The current paper goes beyond this monolithic view, by describing how multiple senses of a word actually reside {\em within} the word embedding in linear superposition, and can be recovered by simple sparse coding.
-The linear structure is revealed in Section~\ref{sec:linear} via a surprising thought experiment.
+The current paper goes beyond this monolithic view, by describing how multiple senses of a word actually reside in linear superposition {\em within} the standard word embeddings (e.g., word2vec~\cite{mikolov2013distributed} and GloVe~\cite{pennington2014glove}).
+By this we mean the following: consider a polysemous word, say {\em tie}, which can refer to an article of clothing, or a drawn match, or a physical act.
+Let's take the usual viewpoint that {\em tie} is a single token that represents monosemous words {\em tie1, tie2, ...}.

+The theory and experiments in this paper strongly suggest that word embeddings computed using modern techniques such as GloVe and word2vec satisfy: where coefficients $\alpha_i$'s are nonnegative and $v_{tie1}, v_{tie2},$ etc., are the hypothetical embeddings of the different senses---those that {\em would} have been induced in the thought experiment where all occurrences of the different senses were hand-labeled in the corpus.
+This {\em Linearity Assertion}, whereby linear structure appears out of a highly nonlinear embedding technique, is explained theoretically in Section~\ref{sec:linearitythm}, and then empirically tested in a couple of ways in Section~\ref{sec:explinear}.